About John Teleska's practice

 "I last saw you about a year ago and I just wanted to let you know how things are going.
 I came to you with a problem with driving and you told me to have a nice drive home and amazingly I did.
 No white knuckling at all and I've been great ever since.
 I even drove to Maine and back on vacation last summer.

 I'm also speaking up now.
-I find that it's almost like another 'me' is standing next to me and if I get a little nervous about saying something then that other 'me' takes over and just says it.
-I hope I don't sound like I'm losing it but it's really cool.
+I find that it's almost like another 'me' is standing next to me... if I get a little nervous about saying something then that other 'me' takes over and just says it.
+I hope I don't sound like I'm losing it but it's really cool!

-I almost never have a problem with my heart racing and when I feel stressed I can still feel my blanket wrapped around me like I did during one of our sessions and I feel instantly comforted.
+I almost never have a problem with my heart racing.
+When I feel stressed I can still feel my blanket wrapped around me like I did during one of our sessions and I feel instantly comforted.
 I still have issues that I'm working on but I just wanted to thank you for all that you've done to help me and to tell you my success story."

-—(we worked together about 10 sessions over a half-year span)
+— We worked together 10 sessions spread over six months

 "It is best to learn as we go, not go as we have learned."